saumya/Rn39App/README.md

-ReactNative 0.39 on Ubuntu Machine  Experiement
+ReactNative 0.39 on Ubuntu Machine  Experiment
 ====================

 First try of ReactNative development on Ubuntu 64bit.